Chinese county restricts travel as Beijing races to contain virus - France 24

 One case was also recorded in the neighbouring city of Tianjin and two more in Hebei province, which surrounds Beijing -- prompting travel restrictions to be placed on Anxin county, home to around 460,000 people, banning most traffic going in and out of the area.

-Essential service vehicles will be allowed into Anxin, about 150 kilometres (90 miles) from Beijing, while regular and government cars can enter and leave only if they have permission, state media said.
+Essential service vehicles are allowed into Anxin, about 150 kilometres (90 miles) from Beijing, while regular and government cars can enter and leave only if they have permission, state media said.

 Beijing is collecting around 400,000 samples a day for testing amid fears the new outbreak could trigger a second wave of infections in China, which had largely brought the contagion under control since its emerged in the central city of Wuhan late last year.